How can I start trading Bitcoin?

 Bitcoin and cryptocurrencies are one of the most volatile asset classes at the moment.
 The more volatile an asset class the harder it is to predict and the harder a price move is to predict, then the more likely it is that you will lose.

-Before you start trading here are the risks that you need to be aware of and a few ideas on how you can mitigate risk.
+Before you start trading here are the risks of trading crypto that you need to be aware of and a few ideas on how you can mitigate risk.

 Also, when buying Bitcoin on an exchange you can also only profit when the price goes up.